 So if you’re a freelancer and on the move, you should have a pretty easy time getting into Canada and moving about freely.
 People coming from countries in Asia and Africa will have a few more hurdles to cross, but obtaining a temporary stay visa is usually not too difficult.
 It’s only when you want to apply for permanent resident status to live in Canada that the process can get more challenging.
 But again, citizens of most western countries shouldn’t find the application process too challenging.

 For a thorough overview of the immigration and relocation process, be sure to check out our article on the 5 Steps to Canadian Immigration.
-To learn more about visiting or moving to Canada as a freelancer or self-employed person, you’ll also want to look at these articles about Business Relocation and Moving to Canada as an Entrepreneur.
+To learn more about visiting or moving to Canada as a freelancer or self-employed person, you’ll also want to look at these articles about Business Relocation, Moving to Canada as an Entrepreneur, and Moving to Canada as an American.

 If you’re planning a trip or a working vacation to Canada and need additional help finding your way around the country and its bureaucracy, look to ARIANNE Relocation.
 We’ve been helping families and professionals get settled in Canada for more than 20 years.